PelionIoT/mbl-tools/ci/clang-tidy-check/README.md

 endif(RUN_CODE_CHECKS)
 ```

-The script checks for the presence of the above code and attempts to build the project if true.
+The `clang-tidy-check.sh` script checks for the presence of the above code and attempts to build the project if true.

 You must add any external dependencies for your project in the `Dockerfile`.
 Currently the `Dockerfile` only installs the dependencies for the UpdateD project in our `mbl-core` repository.